 These were games as much about politics as they were about the sport.
 Only months earlier US President Jimmy Carter had eased relations with China.

 Deng Xiaoping duly extended an invitation to the 1978 NBA Champions, thus forging diplomatic ties.
 The Bullets graciously accepted, and what followed was a trip fondly remembered by players and coaching staff alike.

 READ MORE: How the NBA Captured China's Sporting Heart

 Basketball soared in popularity soon afterwards, with state media broadcasting NBA games in the 1980s.

 It was a full quarter of a century before NBA teams actually played in China again, however, when the Rockets and Sacramento Kings battled it out in exhibition games in 2004.

 While the Washington outfit’s visit had not sown the seeds for basketball in China, it certainly brought a watering can along.

-“You could tell basketball was getting popular," former head coach Dick Motta later recalled to the Washington Post.
+“You could tell basketball was getting popular," former head coach Dick Motta later recalled.
 "Everywhere you went and there was open space, you saw a basketball hoop.
 They loved it.
 It was just a matter of time before they developed it.”

-Watch a video from the 1979 visit below (VPN on):
+Watch a video from the 1979 visit below (VPN off):